 Jabol Island, which is located in the Marshall Islands, is an area where residents and students rely on coconuts to continue their production.
-Education for children was not only difficult but they also had to worry about what they will eat.
-But we believed that computers would help children become more well educated.
+Education for children was not only difficult but they also had to worry about what they would eat.
+But we believed that the computers would help the children become more well educated.

 Operation of a Dental Clinic

 We established a clinic in the Muui Village in Darding, Nepal.
-This was to provide the local residents with basic medicines and first aid, as well as lay the foundation for the prevention of disease in advance.
-The main priority of this project was to complete the building of the clinic within the first half of 2012, then bring in dental equipment, and mali treatment equipment during the second half of 2012.
+This was to provide the local residents with basic medicines and first aid, as well as laying the foundation of disease prevention.
+The main priority of this project was to complete the building of the clinic within the first half of 2012, then bring in dental equipment, and malaria treatment equipment during the second half of 2012.
 With the goal to help provide future medical services to about 43,000 residents.